EPCCed/archer-gpu-course/section-1.02/README.md

 the exact disposition of cores/SMs, or whatever, in the hardware.
 An abstraction is wanted.

-In CUDA and HIP, this abstraction is based on an heirarchical organisation of threads.
+In CUDA and HIP, this abstraction is based on an hierarchical organisation of threads.